 Anxiety and Addiction

 These symptoms have a way of driving people straight into the clutches of addiction.
 Drugs and alcohol can provide a temporary sense of relief from anxiety, but this coping mechanism contributes to heightened GAD symptoms and a decreased ability to function normally each day.
 Adults with anxiety and substance abuse are more likely than adults with anxiety but no addiction to have trouble with relationships, day-to-day responsibilities, and concentration.
-However, with treatment from an anxiety treatment program in Arizona, you can overcome your addiction and mental illness simultaneously.
+However, with treatment from Viewpoint Dual Recovery, you can overcome your addiction and mental illness simultaneously.

 The good news is that those caught in the cycle of anxiety and substance abuse can break free with the right help.
 At Viewpoint Dual Recovery Center, we specialize in treating people who have a dual diagnosis.
 As a result, we emphasize the importance of addressing anxiety and addiction dual disorders together to prevent relapse.
 We do this through a variety of treatment methods:

-- Cognitive-behavioral therapy/psychotherapy: Our mental health professionals work closely with patients to identify and modify harmful behaviors.
+- Cognitive-behavioral therapy/psychotherapy: Our mental health professionals work closely with clients to identify and modify harmful behaviors.
 CBT and psychotherapy reduce anxiety and the chances of a relapse.

 - Medication: Using prescription medications, we can ease your GAD symptoms.
 We often use anti-anxiety medications in conjunction with therapy to stabilize a patient’s mood and help them relax.